mcalgaro93/benchdamicWorkshop/README.md

 log in.
 It will take some time for the Docker to be downloaded and started, so you might consider doing this ahead of time.

+In linux, you may experience an error: "docker: Got permission denied while trying to connect to the Docker daemon socket...".
+To solve it just run the command with `sudo` privilegies or follow this [thread](https://stackoverflow.com/questions/48957195/).

-Once running, navigate to http://localhost:8787/ and then login with rstudio:yourchosenpassword.
+Once running, navigate to http://localhost:8787/ and then login with 'rstudio' as username and the chosen password as password.

 Then please open the file 'vignettes/introduction_to_benchdamic.Rmd' to start the workshop.